Is My Rug Too Small?

 In Front of the Sink

-The most common use for a small rug is in the kitchen.
+The most common use for a small area rug is in the kitchen.
 A soft rug made of wool or a wool sisal blend can help keep your feet comfortable when you are standing in front of the stove cooking a big meal or washing dishes afterward.

 In a Small Space